pommee/goaway/README.md

 curl https://raw.githubusercontent.com/pommee/goaway/main/installer.sh | sh /dev/stdin 0.40.4
 ```

+The installer will:

+1. Detect your operating system and architecture
+2. Download the appropriate binary
+3. Install it to `~/.local/bin`
+4. Set up necessary permissions

+If the installer fails, you can manually download binaries from the [releases page](https://github.com/pommee/goaway/releases).

 ### Option 3: Build from source

 Last option is to build from source: